STEM-MBA Program

 Very much so.
 The core of the traditional MBA is retained in the STEM MBA.
 Both programs require completion of 36 credits with half of those credits coming from core required courses in business.

 The other half of the program is customizable—for both the traditional MBA and the STEM MBA.
 Students in both programs* have 18 credits (or six 3-credit courses) in electives to pursue the areas of interest they want expertise in.
-With these 18 customizable credits, students can choose either:

 - TWO Concentrations (2 content-aligned clusters of 3 courses each)